DoumSof99/WebSocket/README.md

 13) Downloaded processor, and then connected it to my local server and then to my glitch server.
 Needed to add 2 libs from https://github.com/ParametricCamp/TutorialFiles/tree/master/Misc/WebSockets/procesing_websocket_client repo and also add an additional one .jar lib to the processor's path.
 14) ![image](https://github.com/DoumSof99/WebSocket/assets/71881384/1ade8d5d-5db9-495c-b344-d5e577193da6)
 15) So now there are 2 different projects (p5.js in vs code and the processor) connected to the glitch server and each one sends the coordinates to the other.
+16) Now in C# I installed the Nuget package WebSocket-sharp and connected with my Glitch server: https://glitch.com/edit/#!/websocket-server-echo-project?path=server.js%3A22%3A20
+17)